noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ## a considered rationale for the experiment
 #### Introduction

 Understanding changes in enthalpy $(\Delta H)$ is crucial when interpreting the changes that occur through chemical reactions.
-This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant volume of hydrochloric acid ($HCL$) by modifying a previous experiment.
+This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant volume of hydrochloric acid ($HCl$) by modifying a previous experiment.

 #### Background